tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 You fell.
 You dreamed.
 Now we will finish what your mind began.

 I woke screaming in the real world, sprawled in the basement dirt, heart hammering like it was trying to escape.
+It was over, a nightmare.
+I was still in the house- I had fallen and passed out but I was okay.

 Only one thing was different.

 In my mouth,
 wedged between my teeth,
-was a stick.
+was a small stick.

+I pulled it out with a shaking hand and it made a shlurping pop.
 Wet.
 Fresh.
 Tinged with my own blood.

 From a field that shouldn’t exist.